jglatts/SerialWedge/README.md

             port.RtsEnable = false;
         }

         /*
             Core method for reading and processing serial data.

             This method is called repeatedly in a loop while the reader is running.
-            Override this method to customize how data is interpreted and processed.
+            Use this method to customize how data is interpreted and processed for your implementation.
         */
         public override void worker()
         {